all-birds birds

 Parrots have a different kind of conical bill good for Cracking seeds.

-Scooping A Pelican's pouch is use to scoop fish.
+Scooping A pelican's pouch is used to scoop fish.
 When the fish is caught the pouch contracts to squeeze out water.
 Pelican

 Mocking Bird